 The Virginia Association of Soil and Water Conservation Districts Educational Foundation is nonprofit and classified as a 501(c)(3) organization that was established in 1990.
 The VASWCD Educational Foundation provides and promotes leadership in the conservation of natural resources through stewardship and education programs.
-Funding for activities such as Envirothon is provided through donations made by individuals, corporations, organizations and other foundations as well as fundraising efforts.
+Funding for activities such as Envirothon, Youth Conservation Camp, Youth Conservation Leadership Institute and the Conservation Poster Contest are provided through donations made by individuals, corporations, organizations and other foundations as well as fundraising efforts.
 Contributions to the VASWCD Educational Foundation are used to support educational efforts within the Commonwealth.